ATKatary/crossword/README.md

 ## To get started
 ```
 git clone https://github.com/AKatary/Crossword.git         # getting the code files
-bash Crossword/setup.sh                                    # w=will setup everything for you
+bash Crossword/setup.sh                                    # will setup everything for you
 ```
 ## Rules
 Given an empty 15 x 15 puzzle, fill in the cells such that words crossing vertically and horizontally are written according to clues.